 • Infant Nursery — 0-23 months Room 107

-• Faith Travelers — 1-6th grade 3rd floor Church Bldg (Faith Travelers begin in worship with their parents.
-Following Moments with the Children, they are dismissed to class.
-Children of all ages are welcome to remain in worship if their families so desire.)
-9:30 AM
+9:15 AM: Faith Travelers, Junior High, and Senior High begin in worship with their families and are then dismissed to their classes.
+(Children of all ages are welcome to remain in worship if their families so desire.)

 • Infant Nursery — 0-23 months Room 107

-ANNUAL SWEETHEART LUNCHEON will be held on Wednesday, April 10 at 12:00 pm in Wesley Hall.
+THE ANNUAL SWEETHEARTS LUNCHEON will be held at 12:00 pm on Wednesday, April 2 in Wesley Hall.
 All women of the church age 65 and over are welcome to attend this event sponsored by the Legacy Ministry.
-This year´s entertainment is provided by Dale and Gail Ziegler and their "Keyboard Kapers."
-For reservations, use the Sunday sign-up sheet or contact Sharon Sorensen at 451.2879 or firstname.lastname@example.org.
+This year´s entertainment is provided by Dale & Gail Ziegler and their keyboard capers.
+The lunch will include a mixed greens salad, chicken breast, wild rice, vegetable, fresh baked breads, and dessert.
+For reservations, please use the Sunday sign-up sheet or contact Sharon Sorensen at 451-2879 or email@example.com.

 FATHER/CHILD CAMP Attention dads (grandpas and uncles, too)!
-A great Michigan summer is nearly upon us, and what better way to kick it off than spending Father´s Day Weekend at one of God´s greatest locations, Lake Michigan United Methodist Camp in Pentwater, Michigan!
-Picture you and your kids sitting around campfires, running up and down the beach, hiking the many trails, watching beautiful sunsets, even taking a refreshing dip in Lake Michigan!
-All while spending time with God and some of your church family!
-Platform tents as well as spots for your own tents and campers are available.
+Spend Father´s Day weekend (June 13-15) at Lake Michigan United Methodist Camp in Pentwater!
+Picture you and your kids sitting around a campfire, enjoying the beach, hiking the many trails - all while spending time with God and some of your church family!
+Platform tents, as well as spots for your own tents and campers, are available.
 Site rental is $28 per night.
 Food is $20 for Dad and $15 per child with a max amount of $50 per family.
-Mark the dates of June 14-16 for this awesome experience!
-Please contact Jason Smith at 262-7151 or firstname.lastname@example.org.
-Make sure to ask about the buy one, get one night free offer for first timers!
+Please contact Jason Smith at 262.7151 or firstname.lastname@example.org.
+Make sure to ask about the "buy one, get one night free" offer for first timers!

 90+ APRIL BIRTHDAYS